kalisio/kargo/README.md

 ### Why use kargo ?

 Using **kargo**, you will be able to deliver your own data in a few minutes using open standards.
-Indeed, **kargo** relies on well known Open Sources geospatial solutions and take advantages of their strongest features.
+Indeed, **kargo** relies on well known Open Sources geospatial solutions and takes advantages of their strongest features.
 It is designed to be highly interoperable and could be easily extended.

 > Even if **kargo** let you configure and manage all the services using a single YAML file, we assume you are enough familiar with the underlying technologies to be able to customise their configurations in order to address your needs.